mvare007/trippy-botanicals/README.md

 -e AZURE_DB_PASSWORD=your_db_password \
 trippy-app
 ```
+Or use a .env file (kept out of version control) with docker run --env-file .env <IMAGE_NAME>.

 Once the container is running, you can access the application by navigating to http://localhost:8000 in your web browser.